bstavel/TenSimpleRulesModelingAnnotated/README.md

 # TenSimpleRulesModeling
-This is the code for the figures in the "Ten Simple Rules for Computational Modeling of Psychological Data" paper.
+This is the code for the figures in Anne Collins and Robert C. Wilson's "Ten Simple Rules for Computational Modeling of Psychological Data" paper, but I have annotated some of the code for my own learning